pkimber/old-docs-migrated-to-gitlab/source/dev-django.rst

 ============

 I have started using ``transaction.atomic`` in several of the views.
-Make sure the transaction is committed before returning the HTTP response.
+Make sure the transaction is committed before adding a task to the queue or returning the HTTP response.

 This is the pattern I am using::